Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 > If you want to set breakpoints and step through Dart code, then you wil need to install the
 > Dartium browser.
 This is a version of Chrome with the Dart VM built into it.
 It cab run Dart
 > code natively without compillation to JavaScript.
 When running the solution in Dartium, you can
-> configure the server to serve .dart files to the browser by editing config.txt and changing the
+> configure the server to serve .dart files to the browser by editing urchin.json and changing the
 > setting for `/urchin/server/ui/physicalPath` from `~/ui/build/web` to `~/ui/web`.

 ### Production environment